-Magnesium hydroxide is used on its own or together with other medicines to neutralise stomach acid.
-It helps relieve stomach discomfort, indigestion, or heartburn (food or acid from your stomach backs up into your mouth, leaving a sour or bitter taste).
+Magnesium hydroxide neutralises the stomach acid.
+It is used to provide relief in dyspepsia (acid indigestion), heartburn (food or acid from your stomach backs up into your mouth, leaving a sour or bitter taste), and stomach discomfort.

 Take Magnesium hydroxide exactly as directed by your doctor or according to the instructions on the label.
 Do not take more or less than instructed by your doctor.